 The keto diet involves a very high fat, very low carb diet, but because fats oftentimes contain high amounts of calories, this diet plan is rarely considered low-calorie (and keto doesn’t require you to count calories at all).

 Dr. Now’s pre-surgery diet recommendations are specifically low-calorie.
 If it seems too tough for you to entirely give up “carbs” then make sure to check out EMH’s article here on Resistant Starches.

 Furthermore, doctors have conflicting opinions on the keto diet.
 While many people have found success on keto diet plans, it’s unknown what the long-term effects are of eating such a high-fat diet, and it’s certainly not recommended for super-morbidly obese patients who are already at a higher risk for heart disease.

 As a way of keeping your caloric intake down, Dr. Now typically recommends avoiding snacks between meals.
 In addition, eliminating snacking also helps your liver do its job properly.

 Some research has suggested that eating frequent meals is actually one of the habits contributing to obesity.
 According to researchers in the Netherlands, a “hypercaloric diet with frequent meals increases intrahepatic triglyceride content (IHTG) and fat around the waist.”
-(IHTG is thought to be strongly associated with insulin resistance, which can lead to type 2 diabetes.)
+(IHTG is thought to be strongly associated with insulin resistance, which can lead to persistently elevated blood sugar and eventually type 2 diabetes.)